Harburg (quarter): History

 In 1705 the Lunenburg-Celle line was extinct and the principality inherited by Duke George Louis of Brunswick and Lunenburg (Calenberg), ruling the Principality of Calenberg, which managed to be upgraded as Electorate of Brunswick and Lunenburg, colloquially named after its capital Electorate of Hanover, in 1708.
 In 1714 Prince-Elector George Louis ascended the British throne as George I, ruling Hanover and Britain in personal union.

 During this period (in 1720–23) the town was the notional headquarters of the abortive Harburg Company which, with a charter from King George I of Great Britain and funded by a dubious lottery scheme, was supposed to deepen the river and improve the harbour.
 When the lottery was forbidden to operate in England as fraudulent and illegal, the scheme foundered.
 Its principal proponent, John Barrington, was expelled from the British Parliament.

 During the Great French War Harburg suffered changing conquests, liberations and occupations, until it was first annexed by Westphalia (1807), only to be annexed by France in 1810.
 Harburg then became the capital of the Canton d'Harbourg within the Arrondissement de Lunebourg of the Département des Bouches-de-l'Elbe.
 After the French defeat in 1813 Harburg returned to Hanover, which was upgraded to the Kingdom of Hanover in 1814.
 The Hanoveran-British personal union ended in 1837.
-Hanover, including Harburg, was defeated and annexed by Prussia in 1866, joining united Germany in 1871.
+Hanover, including Harburg, was defeated in the German War of Brothers and annexed by Prussia in 1866 (now a part of the Province of Hanover), joining united Germany in 1871.
 Since the 19th century the town has been distinguished as Harburg upon Elbe (Harburg an der Elbe or Harburg/Elbe) from the homonymous town in Bavaria.